At a glance

 Diagnosis is made by food trials, which involves switching your cat to a novel food to see if symptoms improve and then re-introducing the suspect food to see if symptoms return.

-Skin prick tests which expose your cat to multiple common allergens by injecting a tiny amount under the skin to see if there is a reaction and specialised blood tests to detect the presence of antibodies to certain allergens.
+Skin prick tests expose your cat to multiple common allergens by injecting a tiny amount under the skin to see if there is a reaction and specialised blood tests to detect the presence of antibodies to certain allergens.

 - Removal of the allergen where possible.